Taking The CNA Exam Arizona

 The Written Exam

-For the written exam, you’ll have a maximum of 90 minutes to complete 75 multiple-choice questions.
+For the written exam, you’ll have a maximum of 60 minutes to complete 75 multiple-choice questions.
 Several test sites across Arizona utilize electronic testing called WebEtest using computers connected to the Internet.
 During this test, you must key in your answers to the questions displayed on the computer.
 The WebEtest reduces to the time it takes to score tests, so results are delivered faster than the traditional paper and pencil testing.
 In accordance with OBRA regulations, the written exam tests your understanding of safety, communication, infection control, data collection, personal care, basic nursing skills, mental health, role and responsibility, care impaired, resident rights, disease process, and adult growth and development.
+You must score 75% or better to pass the knowledge portion of the exam.

 The Oral Exam (Alternative)

 An oral version of the knowledge test is available for candidates who request it at the time of application.
-There’s an additional charge for the oral test that is delivered from a cassette or through computer headphones at centers that use WebEtest.
+There’s an additional charge for the oral test that is delivered through computer headphones at centers that use WebEtest.
 The test is delivered in English.
-ESL candidates can use a word-for-word only translation dictionary for the knowledge portion of the test.

 The Skills Exam

 The skills test evaluates your nurse assistant skills.
-You’ll have forty minutes to complete four tasks; one on Perineal Care or Bed Pan and Output and three other randomly selected tasks.
+You’ll have 35 minutes to complete three or four tasks; one on Perineal Care or Catheter Care and Emptying a Urinary Drainage Bag with Handwashing, or Donning an Isolation Gown and Gloves, Bedpan and Output with Handwashing and two or three other randomly selected tasks.
 You must perform the key steps in each task, scoring a mark of 80% of above to pass the skills exam.
 For subsequent skills retest, you’ll have to perform one of the tasks you failed, one of the two mandatory tasks, and two randomly selected tasks.

 What To Bring To The Exam